berkeley-scf/tutorial-databases/sql.md

                 tmp")
 ```

-Finally, you can create multiple temporary tables in the WITH clause.
+Finally, you can create multiple temporary tables in the WITH clause,
-This can help make your query more modular without the complication of
+separated by commas.
+This can help make your query more modular without
-creating views that will only be used once.
+the complication of creating views that will only be used once.

 ### 3.3 Window functions